 Journalist Thoughts On Credible Sources

 Other credible sources include bloggers, social media personalities, celebrity spokespeople, and self-appointed subject matter experts.
-Another interesting insight here is that 5% did not select any of these sources as being credible.
+Another fascinating insight here is that 5% did not select any of these sources as being credible.
 I’m curious why.

 Journalist’s Social Media Usage

-Journalist’s Sharing Their Stories
+Journalists Sharing Their Stories

 Media Relations in 2021: Pitching Preferences

 The good news is that journalists are just as likely to respond to pitches as a year ago.
-While 22% of journalists said they’re less likely to respond to pitches, 22% said they’re more likely to and the remaining 56% said they’re just as likely to.
+While 22% of journalists said they’re less likely to respond to pitches, 22% said they’re more likely to, and the remaining 56% said they’re just as likely to.